reduxjs/redux/docs/introduction/GettingStarted.md

 You can also ask questions on [Stack Overflow](https://stackoverflow.com) using the **[#redux tag](https://stackoverflow.com/questions/tagged/redux)**.

+If you have a bug report or need to leave other feedback, [please file an issue on the Github repo](https://github.com/reduxjs/redux)

 ## Should You Use Redux?

 Redux is a valuable tool for organizing your state, but you should also consider whether it's appropriate for your situation. **Don't use Redux just because someone said you should - take some time to understand the potential benefits and tradeoffs of using it**.